J. David Breemer

 Coastal Land Rights

-Mr. Breemer joined Pacific Legal Foundation in 2001 and serves the public interest as a Principal Attorney in PLF’s Property Rights Practice Group.
+Mr. Breemer joined Pacific Legal Foundation in 2001 and serves the public interest as a Senior Attorney in PLF’s Property Rights Practice Group.
 As a general matter, Mr. Breemer is heavily involved in litigation in state and federal courts concerning the right of property owners to obtain compensation when their property is excessively regulated for a public good.
 Specific focuses include securing federal court jurisdiction over federal property rights claims and defending private property rights in coastal areas.

 Mr. Breemer has been a member of the State Bar of California since 2001.
 In 2013, he was admitted to the State Bar of Texas.
 He is also admitted to many federal courts, including most federal appellate courts and the United States Supreme Court.